Matching Drivers to Riders: A Two-stage Robust Approach

-\begin{lemma} TSRMB-1-Scenario (Algorithm \ref{alg:singlescenario}) provides an exact solution to TSRMB with a single scenario. \end{lemma} \begin{proof} Let $OPT_1$ and $OPT_2$ be the first and second stage cost of an optimal solution, and $i \in \{1,\ldots,q\}$ such that $w_i = OPT_2$.
+\begin{lemma} Algorithm \ref{alg:singlescenario} provides an exact solution to TSRMB with a single scenario. \end{lemma} \proof{\textit{Proof}.} Let $OPT_1$ and $OPT_2$ be the first and second-stage cost of an optimal solution, and $i \in \{1,\ldots,q\}$ such that $w_i = OPT_2$.
 In this case, $G_i$ contains all the edges of this optimal solution.
 By setting all the edges in $E_2$ to 0, we are able to compute a minimum weight maximum cardinality matching between $R_1 \cup S$ and $D$ that matches both $R_1$ and $S$ and minimizes the weight of the edges matching $R_1$.
-The first stage cost of this matching is less than $OPT_1$, the second stage cost is clearly less than $OPT_2$ because we only allowed edges with weight less than $OPT_2$ in $G_i$. \end{proof}
+The first-stage cost of this matching is at most $OPT_1$, the second-stage cost is clearly at most $OPT_2$ because we only allowed edges with weight at most $OPT_2$ in $G_i$. \Halmos \endproof

-We also observe that we can use binary search in Algorithm \ref{alg:singlescenario} to iterate over the edge weights.
-For an iteration $i$, a failure to find a minimum weight maximum cardinality matching on $G_i$ that matches both $R_1$ and $S$ implies that we need to try an edge weight higher than $w_i$.
-On the other hand, if $M_i$ matches $R_1$ and $S$ such that $D_1^i$ gives a smaller total cost, then the optimal bottleneck value is lower than $w_i$.